 We treat even the most complex cases

 “At Medical City Children’s Orthopedics and Spine Specialists, we understand children’s and teens’ growth plates and their importance for growing bones.
 Our pediatric physicians have expertise in treating children and the experience and to provide fracture care, including surgical treatment of the most complex cases.”
+Shyam Kishan, MD

 Call 214-556-0590 to make an appointment.

-Comprehensive services for children from birth through adolescence at three convenient locations: Dallas, Frisco and McKinney.
+Comprehensive services for children from birth through adolescence at four convenient locations: Arlington, Dallas, Frisco and McKinney.